Introduction to ESS Pro

 Most of the components in ESS Pro get deployed by default (bolded) but some of them require additional configuration first.
 Any component can be enabled/disabled as desired.

-• Advanced Identity Management (AIM, formerly Group Sync)
+- Advanced Identity and Access Management (Advanced IAM, formerly Group Sync)

 Synapse Pro